 A question commonly posed is, "When is my child old enough to begin hiking and camping?"
 The answer depends on your child.
 No two personalities are the same; no two children the same.
 What may work for one family may not work for another.

 - Infant: Pediatricians recommend that parents wait until the child is 5 months old before venturing into the wilderness.
-This is when a child can easily sit up and support his own weight and has fallen into a fairly regular sleep pattern.
+This is when a child can easily sit up and support their own weight and has fallen into a fairly regular sleep pattern.
 Use a sturdy child carrier that is safe and secure for the child and comfortable for you.

 - Toddler: Between the ages of 2 and 4, children are still getting used to the idea of being on two points of balance and not four.
 Short hikes between half a mile and 2 miles are ideal as long as the terrain is flat and secure to walk on.
 Take regular walks in a neighborhood park to get a feel for your child's attention span.
 Expect a focused attention span of around 10 minutes for younger children and up to 30 minutes for older children.